Tangent bundle of punctual Hilbert scheme and distinguishing products of varieties: Introduction

-Further, in $(1)$ and $(2)$, there is a smooth morphism $\pi:X^{[n]}\to F'$ with $F'$ an abelian variety such that $\mathcal{E} = \ker\!\left( T_{X^{[n]}} \xrightarrow{d\pi} \pi^* T_{F'} \right).$ \end{enumerate} \end{manualtheorem} The idea of the proof of Theorem \ref{main} is as follows.
+\end{manualtheorem} The idea of the proof of Theorem \ref{A} is as follows.
 Let $S_n$ be the symmetric group on $n$ letters, acting on $X^n$ by permuting the factors.
 Given a direct sum decomposition of $T_{X^{[n]}}$, we can obtain a direct sum decomposition of $T_{X^n}$ by $S_n$-invariant subbundles, as we explain in the beginning of \S 5.
 In \S 4, we show such direct sum decomposition of $T_{X^n}$ has very limited possiblities.
 Finally, in \S 5, we show most of those possibilities do not arise from a direct sum decomposition of $T_{X^{[n]}}$.
-Along the way, we need to translate the conditions that $X$ is an abelian surface or of class $\tilde{\mathcal{C}}$ in terms of splitting of $T_X$.
+Along the way, we need to characterize smooth projective surfaces with some particular splitting of tangent bundle.
 This we do in Theorem \ref{L+L} and Theorem \ref{O+K} in \S 3, which are interesting in their own right.
+Though we need Theorem \ref{L+L} only for surfaces, we prove it in any dimension.
+It gives a new characterization of abelian varieties, generalizing the well-known result that the only smooth complex projective varieties with trivial tangent bundle are abelian varieties.

-Next, we turn to the following question: \begin{manualquestion}{1} Suppose $X_1,\cdots ,X_r, Y_1\cdots Y_s$ are varieties such that Can we conclude that $r=s$ and upto renumbering $X_i\cong Y_i$ for all $i$? \end{manualquestion}
+Next, we turn to the following question: \begin{manualquestion}{1} Suppose $X_1,\cdots ,X_r, Y_1,\cdots ,Y_s$ are varieties such that Can we conclude that $r=s$ and upto renumbering $X_i\cong Y_i$ for all $i$? \end{manualquestion}

 Of course without any assumption on the varieties the answer to the question is negative, as the varieties themselves can be products.
-Even when the varieties are smooth projective and indecomposable, that is, not a nontrivial product, the answer can be negative, as one can see by choosing the varieties to be a suitable abelian varieties.
+Even when the varieties are smooth projective and indecomposable, that is, not a nontrivial product, the answer can be negative, as one can see by choosing the varieties to be suitable abelian varieties as in \cite[Lemma 3]{poonen2002grothendieck}.
 In general when there is no obvious counterexample, this question is very subtle, especially when the varieties are not proper.
 For example, the famous Zariski cancellation problem is an instance of this question, see \cite{gupta2015survey}.
 In the case the varieties are projective, indecomposable with irregularity $0$, the question has an affirmative answer, essentially by the same proof as of \cite[Theorem 2.7, Corollary 2.8]{Ha}.
 When the varieties are smooth projective indecomposable with ample canonical class, the question has an affirmative answer due to \cite[Theorem 4.2]{BHPS}.

 As an application of Theorem \ref{main}, we give an affirmative answer to Question \ref{q} when the varieties are punctual Hilbert schemes of a fixed smooth projective surface.
 This proves a recent conjecture in \cite{dey2026classification} about classification of products of Hilbert schemes, and extends the corresponding result for Hilbert scheme of points on a smooth projective curve as proved in \cite{mukherjee2025diagonal}. \begin{manualtheorem}{B} Let $X$ be a smooth projective surface, and $a_1, \dots, a_r$, $b_1, \dots, b_s$ positive integers.
 Suppose